 Increases in the base rate in future years may reduce the Bank's profitability.
-The contribution of the Bank to the National Resolution Fund was EUR 12.1 million in 2018, EUR 8.5 million in 2017 and EUR 5.7 million in 2016.
+The contribution of the Bank to the Resolution Fund was EUR 16.0 million in 2019, EUR 12.1 million in 2018, EUR 8.5 million in 2017 and EUR 5.7 million in 2016.
 The ex-ante contributions for the Resolution Fund are calculated in the same way as the abovementioned SRF contributions are calculated.

-According to Article 14(5) of Law No. 23-A/2015, of 26 March 2015, and without prejudice to the ex-ante and ex-post contributions regulated by the regime, further ex-ante and ex-post contributions can be charged for the Resolution Fund in accordance with the regime of Decree-Law no. 24/2013, of 19 February 2013, if these contributions are intended to enable the compliance with the obligations undertaken or to be undertaken by the Resolution Fund by virtue of having financially supported resolution measures until 31 December 2014.
+According to Article 14(5) of Law No. 23-A/2015, of 26 March 2015, and without prejudice to the exante and ex-post contributions regulated by the regime, further ex-ante and ex-post contributions can be charged for the Resolution Fund in accordance with the regime of Decree-Law No. 24/2013, of 19 February 2013, if these contributions are intended to enable the compliance with the obligations undertaken or to be undertaken by the Resolution Fund by virtue of having financially supported resolution measures until 31 December 2014.

-Application of resolution measures to two Portuguese banks
+Application of resolution measures to Novo Banco